-I am an experienced counsellor trained in psychodynamic therapy, registered and accredited by the British Association for Counselling and Psychotherapy (BACP) with 9 years experience in agencies, organisations, and private practice.
+I am an experienced counsellor and psychotherapist trained in psychodynamic therapy, registered and accredited by the British Association for Counselling and Psychotherapy (BACP) with 9 years experience in agencies, organisations, and private practice.

 I work with adults who want to understand themselves in-depth and wish to benefit from what this self-awareness means.

 Whilst my core training and practice is psychodynamic, I also find attachment theory useful in my work.
 Our relationships with others mirror our first relationships in infancy and exploring our attachment styles and patterns can give us insight into understanding ourselves and how we relate to others.
 I am interested in neuroscience and the plasticity of the brain and welcome contemporary research confirming we are able to change the way we think and behave by retraining our neural pathways which may have become stunted or misdirected in early experiences.

 I am also interested in the relationship between the mind and the body and the way they both work together to give us information about ourselves.